 Dayton, Ohio, shooting suspect identified, sister among 9 killed, officials say

-The sister of the gunman in the deadly rampage in Dayton, Ohio was among the nine killed during the early-morning shooting in a popular nightlife area that left dozens injured, officials revealed Sunday.
+The sister of the gunman in the deadly rampage in Dayton, Ohio, was among the nine killed during the early-morning shooting in a popular nightlife area that left dozens injured, officials revealed Sunday.

 Dayton Deputy Director and Assistant Chief of Police Lt.
 Col. Matt Carper identified the gunman as 24-year-old Connor Betts.
-His sister, 22-year-old Megan Betts, was among the nine killed, according to Carper, who added that al of those killed during the rampage were shot in the city's Oregon District around Fifth Street.
+His sister, 22-year-old Megan Betts, was among the nine killed, according to Carper, who added that all of those killed during the rampage were shot in the city's Oregon District around Fifth Street.

 Betts was killed by police less than a minute after he opened fire with a .223-caliber rifle in the streets of the Oregon District around 1 a.m.
 Sunday in the second U.S. mass shooting in less than 24 hours after at least 20 people were slain in El Paso, Texas.